 There are strong ethical grounds for asking people directly about the effect of actions intended to benefit them but doing so involves finding credible ways to address potential response biases.
 The QuIP does this by arranging for qualitative data collection to take place with as little reference as possible to the specific activity being evaluated, and by giving equal weight to all possible drivers of change in possible domains of impact.
 This is achieved by working, with researchers who are completely independent of the organisation responsible for the actions being evaluated.
-Indeed, where possible, researchers are 'blindfolded' from knowing the identity of the organisation being evaluated, the details of project implementation and the theory of change behind its actions.
+Indeed, where possible, researchers are 'blindfolded' at least from the details of project implementation and the theory of change behind its actions - and sometimes the identity of the organisation being evaluated.
 Evidence collected from respondents takes the form of 'stories' about causal drivers of change in selected areas of their life.
-Another researcher, the analyst (who is not blindfolded), then analyses these statements using a standardised approach to coding causal connections in the narrative, highlighting whether the reasons given for change explicitly or implicitly confirm or undermine the causal theory underpinning the intervention (or are completely incidental to it).
+Another researcher, the analyst (who will have access to the background information), then analyses these statements using a standardised approach to coding causal connections in the narrative, highlighting whether the reasons given for change explicitly or implicitly confirm or undermine the causal theory underpinning the intervention (or are completely incidental to it).
 Where possible, this analysis can then be compared with observed changes and monitoring data on project activities, helping to build a more detailed picture of what has really changed and why.